 Handpicked by partnering organizations and schools, up to 150 5th through 8th grade at-risk boys join Anthony at Athletes in Action in Xenia, OH to learn the importance of leadership and character, team-building skills and the fundamentals of both football and life.

-More than 500 3rd through 8th grade boys and girls are invited to this two-day camp.
-Campers will learn from Anthony himself, a team of 40 hand selected local coaches and outstanding guest speakers on how to be successful on and off the field.
+Up to 400 3rd through 8th grade boys and girls are invited to this two-day camp.
+Campers will learn from Anthony himself, a team of 35 hand selected local coaches and outstanding guest speakers on how to be successful on and off the field.

 “Our camp’s mission is to build men of character.
 I have immense pride in my heritage and I want these young men to feel that pride and be a role model for their peers and in their communities, no matter their situations.” – Anthony Muñoz

 More than 1,000 students from up to 75 Tri-State schools attend our seminar for a day of leadership development.
 High school students hear from inspirational guest speakers and learn valuable lessons in reaching their goals and standing out as leaders.

 At Whiz Kids, Foundation staff and volunteer tutors provide Kindergarten through 4th grade students at Roberts Academy with weekly one-on-one mentoring and reading instruction.